HontoNoRoger/takeaway-wheel-of-fortune/README.md

 # Takeaway Wheel Of Fortune

 If you can't decide what you wanna order.

-This is an app based on Flask, meant to run via Heroku.
+This is a static web page with dynamic parts implemented in JavaScript.

-Configure available meal options in `config/config.yaml`
+Configure available meal options in `config/config.js`

 Based on the wonderful `Winwheel` work https://github.com/zarocknz/javascript-winwheel